Ash wood carving

 It comes with clearly identifiable growth rings.
 That makes it possible to see the open ends of larger xylem vessels in some cut surfaces.
 What makes it a popular wood is that it is a ring-porous wood, and it has large water-carrying vessels that are not distributed evenly through the summer growth ring.

 Ash makes a high-quality, durable surface.
 That makes it ideal for a wooden item such as a spatula.
 Ash makes tool handles and canoe paddles.
 Ash does not respond well to storage underwater.
-There is an unattractive greying which penetrates the surface, which is a problem in storing ash blanks.
+An unattractive greying penetrates the surface, which is a problem in storing ash blanks.

 Is ash wood soft

 Ash is hardwood.
 Ashwood from the deciduous species of the tree is hard.
 It is even harder than oak but less resistant to moisture.
-The wood from this tree is so hard that it even makes baseball bats.
-Ash wood’s durability makes it ideal for flooring.
+The wood from this tree is so hard that it makes baseball bats.
 On the Janka hardness, it scores 1320.
 That is harder than oak, beech, or heart pine.
+Ashwood’s durability makes it ideal for flooring.

 What are the disadvantages of ash wood?